iDreamVA/CSS114_Project_1/README.md

-## Gaussian Elimination with Partial Pivoting
+## Project#1 CSS114
-numerical method used to solve a system of linear equations Ax=b by transforming the matrix into an upper triangular form, followed by back substitution.
+Create a program to solve a system of linear equations using the following method:

----
-## Gauss–Jordan Elimination
-transforms the matrix into Reduced Row Echelon Form (RREF) and obtains the solution directly without back substitution.
+1. Gauss Elimination with pivoting
+2. Gauss Jordan Elimination
+3. LU Factorization
+4. Inverse Matrix